TauntingRhinomonster/java-soundboard/README.md

 Steps to build and/or run the software:

-1. Run the following on your computer: `notepad $profile`
+1. Run the following in your shell: `notepad $profile` (in order for this to work, you need to be able to have shortcuts allowed in your shell.
+You can have an AI help you set that up!)
 2. Enter this into the notepad: `function soundboard { cd [INSERT YOUR PATH TO THE PROJECT HERE]; javac -cp "lib/jnativehook-2.2.2.jar;src" src/Main.java; java -cp "lib/jnativehook-2.2.2.jar;src" Main }`
 3. Open up Windows Powershell, and type `soundboard`